 Children crossing Third Street are to cross at the corner of Third and E. St. Louis with the Crossing Guard.
 Children crossing other streets are to cross at the corner with the help of the School Patrol Persons.
 School Patrol Persons are stationed at the corner of E. Virginia and N. Second Streets and E. St. Louis and N. Second Street.
-No one is to cross in the middle of the block.
+No one is to cross in the middle of the block, or at the corner of Third St. and Virginia St.